William T. Young, Jr.Committees:Public Service Since: June, 1989

 - Friends of Great Swamp

-William T. (Bill) Young, Jr. was sworn in as Mayor of Walterboro in July of 2009.
+William T. (Bill) Young, Jr. was sworn in as Mayor of Walterboro in January 2009.

 Beginning In 1989, Young was elected and re-elected by the people of Walterboro to represent them for five consecutive terms on City Council.
-He is in his second term as mayor of Walterboro.
+He is in his fourth term as mayor of Walterboro.

-In addition to serving three terms as Mayor Pro-tem , Young served as the City's budget chairman for sixteen years.
-Young represented the City of Walterboro on the Lowcountry Council of Governments for many years where he served on the transportation committee, the executive committee and as board chairman.
-Young serves as City Council's liaison to Friends of the Great Swamp Sanctuary Committee.
-He serves as a member of the Walterboro-Colleton Airport Commission where he is vice-chairman, Chairman of the Walterboro Tourism Commission, the Colleton County Economic Alliance, and is a founding board member of The Colleton Center.
+In addition to serving three terms as Mayor Pro-tem, Young served as the City's budget chairman for sixteen years.
+Young represented the City of Walterboro on the Lowcountry Council of Governments for many years where he served on the transportation committee, the executive committee, and as board chairman.
+Young serves as the City Council's liaison to Friends of the Great Swamp Sanctuary Committee.
+He serves as a member of the Walterboro-Colleton Airport Commission where he is Chairman, Chairman of the Walterboro Tourism Commission, the Colleton County Economic Alliance, and is a founding board member of The Colleton Center.

 Education & Career